Recognising mosquitoes

 Victims of mistaken identity

-• There are several other types of insects that are commonly mistaken for mosquitoes but are harmless!
-Below are some examples (non-biting midges, fungus gnats and crane flies).
+There are several other types of insects that are commonly mistaken for mosquitoes but are harmless!
+Below are some examples.

-Tiger mosquitoes - more cases of mistaken identity
+Tiger mosquitoes: a different kind of mistaken identity

 Aedes albopictus, known as the Tiger mosquito, is an invasive mosquito species in many parts of Europe.
 It is able to transmit several serious diseases.
 It is a small black and white mosquito with stripes on its legs.
 It is not found in Scotland.